PrimeLens/django-notes/README.md

 ```
-brew install python            installed python 3
+brew install python            installs python 3
-brew install python@2          installed python 2.7
+brew install python@2          installs python 2.7
-python3 -V                     get version
+python3 -V                     gets version
-pip --version                  python installer packages,  to get the version of pip
+pip --version                  python installer of packages,  to get the version of pip
 pip3 --version
 pip3 install <package>
-sudo pip install virtualenv    virtual within the confines of a directory
+sudo pip install virtualenv    this is virtual within the confines of a directory
 virtualenv --version
 virtualenv -p python3 .
 Do this in the project folder,  sets up python3 for that project
-source activate                Do this in project folder / bin. to activate shell
+source activate                Do this in project folder / bin (to activate shell and prompt will change)
 deactivate                     Do this in project folder / bin
 source bin/activate.
 Or do this in project folder

-Within the virtual env you can do the following
+Within the virtual env you can do the following (indented to show we are in the virtualenv shell)
   pip install django==1.11
   django-admin --version        to check django is installed
   django-admin startproject djangomyproj